-This is because both sides of the microphone are equally open to external sound pressure and so the difference in a sound wave’s phase between each side of the diaphragm is reduced relative to the difference in amplitude of the sound wave.
+This is because both sides of the microphone are equally open to external sound pressure.
+The difference in a sound wave's phase between each side of the diaphragm is reduced relative to the difference in amplitude of the sound wave.

-At lower frequencies, this causes a great increase in bass response as the sound source gets closer to the microphone.
+This causes a great increase in bass response at lower frequencies as the sound source gets closer to the microphone.